cloudify-cosmo/docs.getcloudify.org/content/developer/kubernetes/provider.md

 1. Go to "Local Blueprints" and click "Upload".
 1. In the "Blueprint URL" field, enter the URL for the latest version of the [Kubernetes Blueprint - blueprint-package](https://github.com/cloudify-examples/simple-kubernetes-blueprint/releases).
-    For example, upload the `cloudify-kubernetes-4.3.1-14.tar.gz` file.
+    For example, upload the `cloudify-kubernetes-4.3.1-14-v2.tar.gz` file.
-1. In the "filename" field, select the relevant cloud blueprint file.
-These options are available: `aws.yaml`, `azure.yaml`, `gcp.yaml`, `openstack.yaml`, and `vsphere.yaml`.
+1. In the "filename" field, select the relevant cloud blueprint file, such as "azure-blueprint.yaml".
 1. Click *Upload*.

     _Note: This is a large file, so it may take some time to upload.
 If for some reason this process fails, upload via the CLI._